Clinical Services – Raleigh

 What does an evaluation include?

-- testing sessions with the individual using empirically-based assessments including the Autism Diagnostic Observation Schedule – 2nd edition (ADOS-2) and the Childhood Autism Rating Scale – 2nd edition (CARS2)
+- Resting sessions with the individual using empirically-based assessments including the Autism Diagnostic Observation Schedule – 2nd edition (ADOS-2) and the Childhood Autism Rating Scale – 2nd edition (CARS2)

 - Other additional assessments as needed

 Results are shared during an interpretive conference, typically at the end of the diagnostic day.
-Parents of an adult who is their own guardian are welcome to attend the interpretive conference at the invitation of their adult child.
+Family members of an adult who is their own guardian are welcome to attend the interpretive conference at the invitation of the individual.

 Report with recommendations is mailed to the family or individual (if client as an adult).
 Reports include individualized, written evaluation summary with a list of recommendations and resources.